 National and Sectoral Plans and Programmes.
-The National Strategic Development Plan (SDP) of Timor-Leste is a 20-year (2011-2030) vision that reflects the aspirations of the Timorese people to create a prosperous and strong nation.
-The SDP covers three key areas: social capital, infrastructure development and economic development.
-The SDP also envisions that, by 2030, Timor-Leste will have joined the ranks of upper-middle-income countries, by having ended extreme poverty, eliminated the economic gap with the emerging economies of ASEAN, and fostered a democratic and environmentally sustainable society.
+The National Strategic Development Plan (2011-2030) of Timor-Leste is a 20-year vision that reflects the aspirations of the Timorese people to create a prosperous and strong nation.
+The Plan covers three key areas: social capital, infrastructure development and economic development.
+The Plan also envisions Timor-Leste to have joined the ranks of upper-middle-income countries, having ended extreme poverty, eliminated the economic gap with the emerging economies of ASEAN, and fostered a democratic and environmentally sustainable society, by 2030.

-Specifically, the SDP envisions that by 2030 a strong bond between Timorese people and the environment will have been restored and the natural resources and the environment managed sustainably for the benefit of all.
+Specifically, the SDP envisions that by 2030 a strong bond between Timorese people and the environment will be restored and the natural resources and the environment managed sustainably for the benefit of all.
 The protection of biodiversity, key habitats and ecosystems are part of the Plan.